 - Right to not participate – A patient given the choice to take part in research studies has the right to help with the project or decline to partake in the program.
 A patient who decides to take an interest has the right to stop whenever.
 Any refusal to take an interest in a research program won’t influence the patient’s access to treatment.

-- Right to receive the data – Upon demand, a patient has the right to get to all data contained in the patient’s clinical records in a reasonable time period.
+- Right to receive the data – Upon demand, a patient has the medical rights to get to all data contained in the patient’s clinical records in a reasonable time period.
 This access might be confined by the patient’s physician just for sound clinical reasons.
 A patient has the right to have data in the clinical record disclosed to that person.

 - Right to error fixing – On the off chance that you discover a mistake in your clinical records, you can demand that it be remedied or add data to your document if it is missing or incomplete.
 Regardless of whether your physician doesn’t concur that there is a mistake, you reserve the privilege to have your contradiction noted in your records.
 By and large, the record ought to be changed inside 60 days, however, it can take an extra 30 days in case you’re given an explanation.

-The above mentioned are only some of the rights of a patient, however, there are a lot more.
+The above mentioned are only some of the medical rights of a patient, however, there are a lot more.
 If you feel like you or your loved one’s treatment is not up to the standards, or your privacy has been violated, you should always consult an educated and experienced lawyer.